bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 ### Other Dictionary Types

-For other dictionary subtypes, simply use the appropriate subtype name in the `meta property="dictionary-type` element, along with the appropriate language elements
+For other dictionary subtypes, simply use the appropriate subtype name in the `meta property="dictionary-type"` element, along with the appropriate language elements

 ```html
 <dc:language>en</dc:language>